Addressing interpersonal harm in online gaming communities: the opportunities and challenges for a restorative justice approach: Findings: Current Moderation Models Through a Restorative Justice Lens

-Many victims in our sample relate to and show care towards other gamers who might be harmed by the offenders.
+Many victims in our sample relate to and show care toward other gamers the offenders might harm.
 For example, P11 said, ``\textit{I usually am just sad not for myself really, but just that other people have to deal with those people.}'' Some victims even care about their offenders and what may have led them to perpetrate harm.
 However, there is a lack of \textit{shared} sense of connection from the offenders, which makes it hard for them to care about their victims and may lead them to fail to see the impact of their actions on others.
-The anonymous and ephemeral nature of online conversations deters offenders from feeling related, or further showing care to the community or the victims.
+The anonymous and ephemeral nature of online conversations deters offenders from relating or caring about the community or the victims.
 P17 used to harm other gamers but has since reformed himself.
-Reflecting on his previous mindset as an offender, he pointed out: \textit{``[The victims’] day is legitimately ruined because of what [offenders] said, but these people aren't going to think about what they said twice [\ldots] They're not going to reflect because it doesn't affect them.’’} Additionally, Overwatch randomly pairs up gamers when they don't join with a team.
-As a result, the offenders don't need to interact with the victims again after a game has finished.
+Reflecting on his previous mindset as an offender, he pointed out: \textit{``[The victims’] day is legitimately ruined because of what [offenders] said, but these people aren't going to think about what they said twice [\ldots] They're not going to reflect because it doesn't affect them.’’}

+Additionally, Overwatch randomly pairs up gamers when they do not join as a team.
+As a result, the offenders do not need to interact with their victims after a game has finished.
 This absolves offenders from feeling accountable for their actions and in fact creates an environment where repeating harm comes at no cost.
 P21, who has attacked others in Overwatch games, noted: \textit{``In a game where you know somebody for 20 minutes and you see that they're bad so you flame [insult] them, and then you just move on.
-You never see them again.''} As mentioned in sec.
-5.2, many gamers we interviewed have multiple online identities in games, and do not feel particularly attached to one.
-P17 used to attack others online using his anonymous accounts.
-He reflected, \textit{``No one can recognize what accounts we're on so we can do whatever we want.''} Given the limited information and social cues online, it is harder for people to find mutual relationships and connections.
-P21 used it to justify offenders' behavior: \begin{quote} \textit{ ``In games you don't know these people.
-You don't know their personalities.
-You don't know their backstory [\ldots] All you know is that they're doing bad, and so that's what you use against them.
-And, there's no way of fixing that.
-And if you're getting offended by some of these words, then just mute them.'' } \end{quote}
+You never see them again.''}